Synerty/synerty-peek/docs/overview/Overview.rst

 In web developers terminology, the Mobile service is called the frontend, and the Client service is called the backend.

+The Mobile service codes structure allows Angualar components to be reused to drive both nativescript and web based interfaces.
+For example :

+**my-component.ns.html**    (View for Nativescipt XML) **my-component.ts**    (Angular component, written in Typescript) **my-component.web.html**   (View for Browser HTML)

 Desktop Service
 ```````````````